moxystudio/rfcs-oss/rfcs/0008-next-layout.md

 Allows to dynamically change the layout props.
 Has the following signature: `(updater | stateChange, callback?)`.

-The behavior of `setLayoutProps` is exactly the same as `setState` of class components, except that the `updater` has an extra parameter in its signature: `(layoutProps, initialLayoutProps) => object`.
-The extra parameter is named `initialLayoutProps` and contains the layout props that were initially specified in the `layout` parameter of `withLayout(layout)(Page)`.
+The behavior of `setLayoutProps` is exactly the same as `setState` of class components, supporting both an object or an updater function.
 ```js
 // pages/about.js
 import React, { useCallback } from 'react';